 "Strong back, strong lifter."

 Truer words were never spoken in the gym!
-But it's also possible to hit your lats like a Mack truck every week, and miss the point entirely.
+But it's also possible to hit your lats like a Mack truck every week, and miss the point of back training entirely.
 Here's what your back needs to be wide, deep, and legitimately mighty!

 1. Rows with Proper Form, Period